Buying a short-term plan in Montana

 From 2009 to 2016, Monica Lindeen was the Commissioner of Securities and Insurance in Montana.
 Lindeen, a Democrat, was term-limited in 2016 and could not seek re-election that year.
 Matt Rosendale, a Republican, won the election in 2016 and assumed office as the Commissioner at the start of 2017 (Rosendale also ran unsuccessfully to unseat Senator Jon Tester, a Democrat, in the 2018 election; Rosendale lost that race, so he continues to be Montana’s Insurance Commissioner).

-Rosendale’s approach is more welcoming of short-term health insurance, which is in line with his general opposition to the ACA.
+Although Rosendale has pursued restitution for people who were misled by deceptive marketing tactics used by some short-term insurers, his approach tends to be more welcoming of short-term health insurance than Lindeen’s (which is in line with his general opposition to the ACA).
 Although he has noted that it’s essential for consumers to be well-informed about what they’re purchasing, he’s in favor of expanding health insurance options “outside the scope of Obamacare regulations” (Rosendale has also championed health care sharing ministries as an alternative to ACA-compliant coverage).

-Rosendale believes longer short-term plans will be purchased by people who have been uninsured, and thus isn’t concerned about the potential for short-term health insurance plans to destabilize the existing ACA-compliant market (there’s debate about this — it’s true that people who are uninsured may gravitate to the short-term market, but hundreds of thousands of people nationwide are expected to switch from individual market plans to short-term plans in 2019, in part due to the elimination of the individual mandate penalty).
+Rosendale believes longer short-term plans will be purchased by people who have been uninsured, and thus isn’t concerned about the potential for short-term health insurance plans to destabilize the existing ACA-compliant market (there’s debate about this — it’s true that people who are uninsured may gravitate to the short-term market, but hundreds of thousands of people nationwide are expected to switch from individual market plans to short-term plans now that they’ve been expanded, in part due to the elimination of the individual mandate penalty).

 Which insurers offer short-term plans in Montana?